 The next step is to organize OKRs.
 This can be done on a weekly, monthly, quarterly or yearly basis or with respect to goals.
 The following are some ways that OKRs can be organized.
 However, each can be put to use exclusively or an amalgamation of all three types can be used at different levels of the organization.

 These OKRs are set up on an organizational-wide level.
 It could include a particular individual’s role in terms of the development of the business as a whole.

 A closer filter would get the individual to interact on a team level and deliver results with adequate collaboration and participation.

 c.
 Set Individual OKRs

 Lastly, the only one the employee’s conscience is accountable to is himself.
 On a deeper, personal level, these targets push him to do more professionally that would ultimately benefit him on the personal front.

 #3.
 Edit and improve OKRs on all levels constantly

 Setting and designating OKRs isn’t enough to achieve the goal of continuous goal achievement.
 It is a constant, on-going process that needs to be relooked, revamped accordingly and improved on all levels for getting people to deliver optimum results.
 More than a one-time phenomenon, it is something that demands attention in the form of changes and consistent editing.

 The final step is to assess and conclude if the OKRs have been met or not.
 In case an employee is half-way there, efforts can be channelized in areas where goal-setting needs to be made more realistic, more push and motivation needs to be given to employees, etc. This is where teams determine if an employee has performed to the desired level or not.

-This is just the tip of the iceberg of what the OKR framework has in store for employees and organizations.
+This ultimate guide to the OKR framework is just the tip of the iceberg.
 Power-packed as this performance measurement technique is, one single blog post wouldn’t do justice to it.
 Have you read the others in the OKR series?
 Well, it’s waiting for you.
 Clearly, there’s more to the OKR framework than meets the eye!